 THE LASTING WEIGHT OF FELONY A Wising Up Listening Project

-In our year and half of interviewing, this project has taught us that we need to look more carefully at the stories that as a society we use to understand crime—and justice.
+Our several years of listening have already taught us that we need to look more carefully at the stories that as a society we use to understand crime—and justice.
 We need to collaborate on new ones, more complex, nuanced, compassionate ones that make equal room for the suffering of the victims of crime, the possibility of change and constructive social contribution on the part of those who have been convicted and punished, and the good faith and complicated choices of everyone involved in the criminal justice system.
-Our interviewing has also taught us that these new stories are already being lived out—we just need to listen for them.
+Our interviewing has also taught us that these new stories are already being lived out—we just need to listen for them and then pass them on.
 This book is one attempt to do so.

 Numbers rarely change our attitudes, stories often do.
 The purpose of the book is to provide a broad, multi-faceted, narrative description of what it means to be convicted of a felony that can be used as a catalyst for constructive community conversations in various settings, so that people of different ages and in different circumstances can have a felt sense for the complexities of our justice system, especially for those who are already at greater social disadvantage and vulnerability.

 Our intention is to invite readers into an evocative, affective understanding of these experiences so they can ask themselves what they might do, how they might feel when faced with similar situations—as an ex-offender, a family member, neighbor, teacher, police officer, lawyer, judge, employer, legislator.
 We focus on first person accounts, even of difficult systemic issues, and, in particular, on moments of insight and moments of choice, because stories help us understand complexities of motive and consequence in a way that engages our emotions as well as our reason, an understanding that holds up well in real-life situations, encouraging us to put ourselves in the shoes of others.